 Telling Feijoada’s story is a combination of culture, cuisine, and tradition.
 It’s a delight for the eyes, too.

-Telling Feijoada’s story means stirring the pot with several theories as to its origins, but the fact solidly remains that the weekend, worldwide tradition of cleaning up the leftovers by throwing them in a pot and serving it up with rice and beans is routine… and tasty!
+It means stirring the pot with several theories as to its origins, but the fact solidly remains that the weekend, worldwide tradition of cleaning up the leftovers by throwing them in a pot and serving it up with rice and beans is routine… and tasty.
+Feijoada!

 “The truth is that from the 16th to 18th century, even the Lord of the Manor wouldn’t have pork meat often and the parts of the pig were considered a delicacy at the time.”

-The first time Feijoada figured in a menu was in 1833, in the posh Hôtel Théatre in Recife, North-Eastern Brazil with the name of Brazilian style Feijoada.
-Probably the traditional sides were included at the time – white rice, cassava coarse flour, spring green and slices of orange.
+The first time Feijoada figured in a menu was in 1833, in the posh Hôtel Théatre in Recife, North-Eastern Brazil with the name Brazilian style Feijoada.
+Probably the traditional sides were included at the time – white rice, cassava coarse flour, spring green, and slices of orange.

 Whatever its beginnings, and whoever is telling Feijoada’s story, there is no denying that a properly prepared Feijoada will leave you sated, and perhaps in need of a nap!
 Sounds to us like it’s the perfect idea for a weekend wind down.